 For more detail on the actual trimming process please refer to our page on How To Trim Your Dog’s Paws.
 Keeping the fur on your dog’s feet and paws trim is very important.
 Not only does it keep the dog looking neat and tidy but it also can minimise the dog getting things like grass seeds and burrs and any other bit of environment stuck in between their paws.
-It also minimises dirty paws inside the house.
+It also minimises the dirt that the dog brings inside the house.
 The fur in the “V” between the back pad and the toe pads can sometimes get matted if left long, and also particularly if bits of twig, grass seed or anything else gets caught there which could subsequently cause irritation and sores.
 Keeping that area free from long fur will mean more comfort for the dog.

 Trimming the dog’s feet can be tricky sometimes.
 Dogs get very ticklish at the bottom of their paws in between the pads and this may perhaps cause the dog to squirm and wriggle.
 If this is the case, you may find it easier to trim your dog’s paws a little at a time.
 This means the dog doesn’t get too upset for a long period of time.
 If you are clipping the dog off all over then you might find it easier alternating the clipping of the body with a paw at a time.
 If your dog is used to having his paws trimmed then you might prefer to clip the body off first and then scissor the feet; or, alternatively you might find it easier to get two paws done after you have just gotten half way with the clippers.
 It is a matter of working around what tolerance level your dog has for grooming different parts of the body.
 If you haven’t trimmed the paws before and you’re not sure how the dog will go try doing one paw (or even just part of one paw) and then having a break and going back to the next bit and so on until all four paws have been done.